arindan/Winter-sublimation-at-the-Chhota-Shigri-Glacier-India/README.md

 Data for each figures in the paper are given in `/data` folder, with figure number at the beginning.

 ## Acknowledgement / Funding
 We thank Jawaharlal Nehru University, New Delhi, for providing all the facilities to carry out this work.
 The funding agencies and project collaborators who fully and partially supported this work are the Department of Science and Technology (Govt. of India), IFCPAR/CEFIPRA, INDICE, GLACINDIA and CHARIS, MoES, SAC-ISRO.
-The Pléiades image was provided under the Pléiades Glacier Observatory (PGO) initiative of the French Space Agency (CNES).
+The Pléiades image in Fig. 1 was provided under the Pléiades Glacier Observatory (PGO) initiative of the French Space Agency (CNES).
 AM is grateful to UGC-RGNF and DAAD Bi-nationally Supervised PhD Fellowship (Germany) for providing financial support for his PhD.
 MFA acknowledges the research grant from INSPIRE Faculty award (IFA-14-EAS-22) and Space Application Centre (ISRO).

 ## Contact
 Arindan Mandal (arindan.141@gmail.com)